AqwamCreates/DataPredict/docs/API/Models/StateActionRewardStateActionNeuralNetwork.md

 #### Returns:

-* predictedValue: A value that is predicted by the model.
+* predictedLabel: A label that is predicted by the model.

-* probability: The probability of predicted value.
+* value: The value of predicted label.

 -OR-